Tuition and Fees

 - Student Accounts evaluates and refunds credit balances on a regular basis.

 - Students should not plan to use their refund check to pay for rent for an off-campus residence.
 We cannot guarantee that a refund check will be ready by a student’s rent deadline.

-- If a paper check is issued and a ready for pick up, notification will be sent to the KSC email account.
+- If a paper check is issued it will be mailed to the preferred mailing address that is on file

 - If a student’s financial aid exceeds the balance due on the payment plan, it is the student’s responsibility to contact the payment plan servicer and reduce the plan amount if they choose.

 - Some financial aid programs may not be disbursed until well into the semester, especially for first-time KSC students; please plan accordingly.

 - Credit balances from federal financial aid (Title IV funds) cannot be held from one academic year to another.

 - Regardless of who remitted the payment to the student account, the refund will be made payable to the student (unless the student requests in writing that they would like the refund made payable to someone other than themselves), except for credit balances produced by a Federal Parent PLUS loan.

 Students who change their course load or withdraw from the College: